Reviton Herbicide: A Revolutionary Active Ingredient

 Reason #2: Powerful Performance

 According to Whitehead, Reviton has demonstrated extremely high-performance ratings in burndown efficacy, controlling more than 50 broadleaf and grass weeds including ALS, triazine and glyphosate resistant species.
-“For growers struggling to gain control over known resistant species like Palmer amaranth, lambsquarters, giant ragweed and marestail, Reviton brings relief as a new solution for these specific challenges,” he adds
+“For growers struggling to gain control over known resistant species like Palmer amaranth, lambsquarters, giant ragweed and marestail, Reviton brings relief as a solution for these specific challenges,” he adds

 Whitehead says an important advantage that Reviton has over comparative burndown products is its ability to deliver grass control.

-“Used alone or in combination with a tank mix partner like glyphosate, Reviton outperforms several products with improved efficacy in the control or suppression of barnyardgrass, crabgrass, foxtails, seedling johnsongrass and wild oats,” he says.
+“Reviton outperforms several products with improved efficacy in the control or suppression of waterhemp, giant ragweed, lambsquarter, foxtails, and wild oats,” he says.
 “Reviton is an essential complement to the weed management toolbox and is equipped to become the backbone of effective and sustainable weed management program where rotating multiple modes of action are required to defend against yield losses due to resistance.”

 Reason #3: Fast and Flexible